 Southwest of Louisiana is Calcasieu Lake, a lake that is 19,900 hectares and drains into the Gulf of Mexico.

 Calcasieu Lake is popular for fishing as it is known for being home to spotted sea trout and red drum.
 Flounder, white shrimp, and brown shrimp are also known for being spotted in Calcasieu Lake.

-    The lake is also home to an albino bottlenose dolphin called Pinky, who was spotted swimming in the lake in 2007.
+The lake is also home to an albino bottlenose dolphin called Pinky, which was spotted swimming in the lake in 2007.

-    Not far from Farmerville, Lake D’Arbonne is a man-made lake that is popular for fishing and canoeing.
+If you’re looking for lakes in North Louisiana, there is one not far from Farmerville.
+Lake D’Arbonne is a man-made lake that is popular for fishing and canoeing.

 There are also various hiking and cycling trails so you can further explore the park.